 After graduating, I remained at my postdoc training site in Oakland, California, and eventually headed the psychological assessment component there.
 I also began teaching a class in child assessment and intervention at The Wright Institute.

-I concurrently had established a private practice, having been licensed as a marriage, family, child therapist.
+I concurrently established a private practice, having been licensed as a marriage, family, child therapist.
 That practice began to grow as I learned that the field was not yet saturated with psychologists who could assess and treat young children.
 I started providing psychological evaluations on children for mediators in family court, and within a short period of time, I was asked to offer time-share and custody recommendations.

 I participated in a six-month training program for child custody evaluators and mediators and attended additional seminars, some through the American Academy for Forensic Psychology.
 I became more immersed in learning the skills that were essential for working in the forensic sector.

 I very much enjoy my forensic work because I am able to assess individuals in highly complex ways in high-stakes evaluations.
 Assessing individuals and families that present themselves for litigation from an in-depth and rich perspective is very challenging.
-Having all the information in front of you, figuring out the compelling questions to ask and how to ask them, putting all the data together into a well-integrated report is satisfying.
+Having all the information in front of you, figuring out the compelling questions to ask and how to ask them, and putting all the data together into a well-integrated report is satisfying.

 After completing one hundred hours of formal education and one thousand hours of experience in forensic psychology, I decided to apply for board certification in forensic psychology through the American Board of Professional Psychology.
 It was one of the most challenging professional activities that I have encountered.